 The key to note here is that it’s not the quantity of your marketing so much as it’s the quality.
-Don’t fall into the trap of wasting precious marketing dollars on half-baked marketing strategies and tactics.
-Concentrate your dollars and efforts on fewer more promising ones.
-Just remember, whatever marketing you decide to do, do it to the best of your ability and milk it for everything it’s worth.
+So don’t fall into the trap of wasting precious marketing dollars on half-baked marketing strategies and tactics.
+Instead, concentrate your dollars and efforts on fewer, more promising ones.
+Then, whatever marketing you decide to do, do it to the best of your ability and milk it for everything it’s worth.

 So how can you get started?
 It’s simple.

-First, pick one marketing strategy or tactic that’s well suited for your business.
+First, pick one marketing strategy or tactic well suited for your business.

-Second, practice it (in real time if possible) until you’re real good at it and it’s steadily producing adequate results.
+Second, practice it (in real time if possible) until you’re good at it and it produces adequate results steadily.